Can a name really make or break your business?

 (e.g. shipyard = Blackbeard, Columbus, The Santa Maria, etc)

-Here are a few simple ways to do this sort of market research…
+Here are a few simple ways to do market research.

 A simple search of “hottest startups” (you might want to add the year) will return hundreds of lists of the latest and greatest new business names that are doing well in the marketplace.
 “Top companies in the world” will return information on the most popular brands (typically by market value).
 And replacing “the world” with your country will result in a more localised view on what’s working closer to home.